Master Composter Volunteer Job Description

 o Attend all classroom sessions (20 hours) - if a conflict arises, alternative means of instruction should be arranged with program staff

-o Complete the practical internship (20 hours) during the training period, which includes: completing class homework & experiments, planning and participating in the Compost Fair and creating a compost mini-presentation
+o Complete the practical internship (20 hours) during the training period, which includes: completing class homework & experiments, designing an independent volunteer project and creating a compost mini-presentation

-o After training, complete the minimum number of volunteer hours (20 hours) by the end of the calendar year
+o After training, complete the minimum number of volunteer hours (20 hours) by the end of the calendar year, i.e. December 31

 o Basic interest in composting and community outreach

 o Curiosity to expand understanding of the composting process